stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

         > _Locate the keyword **HWaddr** displayed in the console program._
         > _Copy the value next to HWaddr to override the value of the field **macAddress** of the DN **bmc-uid=bmc1,ou=bmc,dc=ldap,dc=example,dc=com**._

-      + Launch a browser and navigate to the Poleg's IP address.
+      + Launch a browser and navigate to the BMC's IP address.
         > _Bypass the secure warning and continue to the website._

       + Use user1/123 to log in WebUI.